evilC/ADHD-AHK-Dynamic-Hotkeys-for-Dummies/README.txt

 Usage:
-; To add an extra hotkey, duplicate the lines between the vvv and ^^^ blocks ; vvvvvvvvv
+; Instructions are included, you should only need to look between blocks between vvv and ^^^ ; vvvvvvvvv
 ; Like this
 ; ^^^^^^^^^
-; And replace old name (eg HotKey2) with a new name - eg HotKey3